cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 The optional challenge video is more challenging and here I currently get 78 outlier frames from 485 (success rate 84%).

 ### Search for lanes on a "flat" image ###
-I think the most will bring applying gradient detection to the bird-eye image instead of applying it before warping as required in this project.
+One improvement will be applying gradient detection to the bird-eye image instead of applying it to the source image before warping as required in this project.
 That will allow smarter filtering based on gradient direction.
-Current filtering based only on direction without considering pixel position is not so efficient because it has to accept gradients also were they make no sense only because the same direction is allowed in other parts of the image..
+Current filtering based only on direction without considering pixel position is not so efficient because it has to accept gradients where they make no sense only because the same direction is allowed in other parts of the image..

 <img src='./img/gradient_filtering.jpg'/>